HackTestes/MemoryScanner/README.md

 ### Set up debug printing information

 Select rust flags (Windows).
-The falgs are only valid for that terminal session
+The flags are only valid for that terminal session
 ```
 $env:RUSTFLAGS='--cfg flag_name="flag value"'